- Easy to integrate

 - Client-server architecture (commercial version only)

-- API to control the server (commercial version only)
+- XML API to control the server (commercial version only)

-- Multlanguage support: Localized to german and english
+- Multilanguage support: Localized to german and english

 The system comes with an easy integration to existing systems, using a partner based file system interface.
 An integrated scheduler picks up data from directories.
 You could define as many directory to poll per partner as you like to.
 Each poll directory could be assigned with OFTP2 specific values like virtual filename or internal record format.
 The commercial version allows to send files directly to the server via commandline.

-After every send process or data transmission a user defined command or script could be executed.
+After every send process or data transmission a user defined postprocessing (e.g. execution of a command or script, move data to directory) could be executed.

 The commercial version (and the open source version, too) is not limited in the number of partners or transactions you are using - there will be no additional license costs if your business is expanding.
 The partners could be connected direct or as gateway partner or - if the system acts itself as gateway - as substations.